scrabbletank/farhome-rules/rulesdoc.md

 #### Nimble
 *Requires proficiency in acrobatics*

-You may use your acrobatics roll in place of athletics checks, and standing up takes 1 tile of movement instead of half your movement.
+You may use your acrobatics roll in place of athletics challenges, and standing up takes 1 tile of movement instead of half your movement.
 You can climb near vertical walls and cliffs with ease, even without climbing gear.

 #### Overcharge
 *Requires proficiency in a spell school, 6th level*